Freedom House Rating

 Politics – and conflict – throughout Somalia is largely based on clans.
 The current parliament was chosen based on the 4.5 formula, devised in 2004, which gives equal seats in parliament to the four major clans (Darod, Dir, Hawiye, and Rahanweyn) and reserves a smaller number of additional seats for the country’s other clans.
 However, efforts have been made to move toward a politics based on political parties.
 To that end, Somalia began registering political parties in 2017 for the first time in 50 years, and there are currently more than 80 parties registered.

-Farmajo will likely run for re-election.
+Farmajo is running for re-election.
 The current parliament is split between members who support him and those who oppose him.
 Farmajo founded the Tayo (“quality”) political party.

 The terrorist group al-Shabab remains a menace.